 With managed cloud hosting, you still get the benefits of the cloud.
 But you need not worry about server security and maintenance.

-Cloudways is one such company that supports Google Cloud, AWS, DigitalOcean, Linode, and Vultr.
+Whereas with Cloudways, you can select between Google Cloud, AWS, DigitalOcean, Linode, and Vultr.
 They manage everything including server provisioning, software installation, and maintenance, in addition to offering support.
 While you can focus on your website.

 ServerPilot is another one, which is a bit different.
 You can connect any VPS with it, be it cloud or not.